hamedhpajouh/hamedhpajouh/README.md

 # 👋 Hamed Haddadpajouh

 Hello there!
-I'm Hamed, a fervent researcher and developer with a profound interest in **cybersecurity** and **privacy**.
-Currently, I'm pouring my passion and expertise into **LiboBerry**, advancing the cybersecurity realm and championing the privacy of LLMs.
+I'm Hamed, a fervent researcher and developer deeply interested in **cybersecurity** and **privacy**.
+Currently, I'm pouring my passion and expertise into **LiboBerry**, advancing cybersecurity and championing LLMs' privacy.

 ## 🚀 Current Endeavors